RLB2310/blog/content/posts/Managing self-hosted Discord Bots.md

    return total_size
 ```

-Going back to the message, using the total size, it sends a message to the channel regarding the size, then waits 20 seconds before repeating, to then compare the two sizes and determine the acivity of the server as increasing or not.
+Going back to the message, using the total size, it sends a message to the channel regarding the size, then waits 20 seconds before repeating, to then compare the two sizes and determine the activity of the server as increasing or not.

 ```
         gb_init = initial_size / 1024**3